Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

 date: 2016-07-15
 ---

 A typical clickjacking attack loads a site in a transparent iframe and asks the user to click an underlying element.
 The user thinks it is interacting with the attacker's page, while the input actually goes to the transparent iframe.
-To avoid this, the `X-Frame-Options` header and `frame-ancestors` option in the content security policy are available to instruct browsers to not load the site in an iframe.
+To avoid this, the `X-Frame-Options` header and `frame-ancestors` option in the [content security policy](https://developer.mozilla.org/en-US/docs/Web/Security/CSP) are available to instruct browsers to not load the site in an iframe.
 This post explains more about these headers.

-## Clickjacking with iframes
+## Clickjacking using transparent iframes

 Clickjacking occurs due to a lack of display integrity: there is an element on the page that can be clicked, but it is not displayed.
 This means that the user can not determine the consequences of clicking on the page.

-This is typically done using iframes, because iframes make it possible for input actions to perform something that the attacker's site can not: perform actions using the user's current session on another site.
+This is typically done using iframes, because iframes make it possible for input actions to perform something that the attacker's site can not: do cross-origin requests with the user's cookies.
 Although iframes are not the cause of clickjacking, they are a useful tool and a typical solution to protect against clickjacking is to refuse the page to load in an iframe.

 This is a bit of a hack, because iframes are actually useful sometimes and they are not the cause of the problem.
 A better solution would to establish display integrity, for example by requiring elements to be fully visible to receive input.
 Dan Kaminsky [presented a solution](http://www.slideshare.net/dakami/i-want-these-bugs-off-my-internet-51423044) on Defcon 23, and the W3C is [working on a standard](https://dvcs.w3.org/hg/user-interface-safety/raw-file/tip/user-interface-safety.html) to ensure display integrity.